dubniczky/Budgeting-Webapp/README.md

-# IncidentCenter
+# Family Budget

-An Angular web application for managing issues in a collaborative environment
+An Angular web application with Laravel REST API server for family budgeting